-- What counts as a path can vary significantly (paved cycleway, non-motorized gravel road, 30 year old mining trail, route over an icy lake, scrambling route) - Usually details about how much climbing/bushwacking/routefinding is involved in following route are absent
+- What counts as a path can vary significantly (paved cycleway, non-motorized gravel road, 30 year old mining trail, route over an icy lake, scrambling route). - Usually details about the amount of climbing, bushwacking, or routefinding involved are absent.

 Peaks, ridges, and waterways